geany/www.geany.org/page_content/documentation/faq.md

 for all your applications transparently.

-If you have GVfs (Gnome >= 2.22) you may already have a Fuse mountpoint in `~/.gvfs/` which you can tell Geany to open remote files from, after mounting the connection from a Gnome program such as nautilus.
+If you have GVfs (Gnome >= 2.22) you may already have a Fuse mountpoint in `~/.gvfs/` (or `/run/user/<uid>/gvfs`) which you can tell Geany to open remote files from, after mounting the connection from a Gnome program such as Nautilus.

 To avoid slow responsiveness, it is recommended to disable checking files for changes to not query the file's modification time.
 To do so, open the